acobley/SiliconMind/README.md

 The hardware is based around the ATMEGA.

+See alos Changelog.txt in Hardware

 Software

-SiliconMind.ion is latest for aec-pcb1 First PCB hardware
+SiliconMind.ion is latest for aec-pcb2 First PCB hardware

                   Work in progress, in test !